KarmaPenny/CryptoWatch/README.md

 ### Refresh Price Info

-Press the refresh button in the top right corner to refresh all price info and recalculate portfolio value.
+Price info is updated automatically every minute but if you are feeling impatient you can press the refresh button in the top right corner to refresh all price info manually.